Contribute material

 What are we actually looking for?

-• The project findings and impact of research from across the broad range of client industries, enabling us to track developments in their markets, plus social studies which provide a picture of the way we have lived as a nation.
-In particular we welcome qualitative research studies which tell us how people were thinking and reacting to new products and change in general.
+- The project findings and impact of research from across the broad range of client industries, plus social studies which provide a picture of the way we have lived as a nation.
+We welcome qualitative or quantitative or other methods which tell us what people were thinking, doing and believing.

-• We wish to safeguard the future of the Archive by establishing Modern collections, and in particular material relating to research conducted concerning the 2020 Covid pandemic; research on Diversity, Inclusivity and Equality; and research relating to Brexit.
+- The Modern collections in the Archive recognise the needs of future historians.
+In particular, material relating to research conducted concerning the 2020 Covid pandemic, Diversity, Inclusivity and Equality and Brexit will be valuable.
 To find out more about our Modern collections, please see our news item here.

 What about confidentiality?

-In the case of the ownership of the IP – this should in most cases be the Agency that did the work and produced the document.
-However in some instances Agencies will have signed contracts with particular Clients, which specified that the Client retained all IP.
-If you own the IP then you have the right to sign the document over to the Archive.
-If you believe that the Client owns the IP, then you need the client’s permission.
-However in many cases the Client may no longer exist, so permission cannot be sought or given.
+However, in many cases the Client may no longer exist, so permission cannot be sought or given.
 If this is the case but you feel that the document is an important part of MR history, and should be preserved, then you can give the document to the Archive and we will take responsibility for getting permission from the client, or a representative of the client, or, if this does not prove possible, then we will not make the document public until a specified time from the date of authorship has passed.
-(We suggest 30 years – but you may wish to specify a longer period, if you prefer).
+(We suggest 30 years – but you may wish to specify a longer period.)